 Kva lærer eg

-- Analyse and present advanced knowledge in geographical research in Development Geography in relation to themes such as development and migration, human ecology, political ecology, environmental discourses and institutions in developing countries
+- can analyse and present advanced knowledge in geographical research in Development Geography in relation to themes such as development and migration, human ecology, political ecology, environmental discourses and institutions in developing countries

-- Analyse geographical issues on the basis of history of geographical thought and theory of science
+- can analyse geographical issues on the basis of history of geographical thought and theory of science

-- Apply contemporary theories, methods and interpretations in development geography, and work independently and in teams with practical and theoretical problem solving
+- can apply contemporary theories, methods and interpretations in development geography, and work independently and in teams with practical and theoretical problem solving

-- Establish and develop professional relationships with relevant actors in society.
+- can establish and develop professional relationships with relevant actors in society

-- Choose and delimit a researchable theme for a Master¿s thesis and develop a research problem which can be carried out within the time limits and resources available for the study.
+- can choose and delimit a researchable theme for a Master´s thesis and develop a research problem which can be carried out within the time limits and resources available for the study

-- Select and evaluate relevant methods for collection of empirical data, and give an epistemological account of the methodological choices.
+- can select and evaluate relevant methods for collection of empirical data, and give an epistemological account of the methodological choices.

-- Delimit, plan and carry out collection of empirical data through various forms of field work.
+- can delimit, plan and carry out collection of empirical data through various forms of field work

-- Search systematically in libraries, scientific and other data bases and interpret and evaluate data and literature critically.
+- can search systematically in libraries, scientific and other data bases and interpret and evaluate data and literature critically

-- Discuss and analyse different sources of information critically, analyse empirical data and present geographical arguments and analyses.
+- can discuss and analyse different sources of information critically, analyse empirical data and present geographical arguments and analyses

-- Write a research report within given time and resource limits, apply geographical terminology and good academic writing, with exact, updated and systematic use of references, with due credit to secondary sources.
+- can write a research report within given time and resource limits, apply geographical terminology and good academic writing, with exact, updated and systematic use of references, with due credit to secondary sources

-- The ability to carry out field work and treat data in accordance with good ethical norms and Health, Safety and Environment (HSE) practice.
+- has the ability to carry out field work and treat data in accordance with good ethical norms and Health, Safety and Environment (HSE) practice.

-- The ability to disseminate research results as publications, articles in media and oral presentations.
+- has the ability to disseminate research results as publications, articles in media and oral presentations.

-- The ability to present research findings as academic writing, in public media and in oral form
+- has the ability to present research findings as academic writing, in public media and in oral form